 I really didn’t think this was a big deal until I found myself being biased.
 I had no idea just how ingrained it is in our society.
 Here are two examples that taught me boy names for girls make you so much better off.

 My first example is that I was on a committee to help pick out potential candidates from a group of resumes.
 I really liked one and when they came in for the interview, I learned that I had assumed the candidate was male.
 Once I learned she was female, I automatically read the resume differently, alerting me to how impressions change based on gender.
 This was a good lesson for me and surprising because as a female in the same field, I didn’t think I could be biased in that way.

 The same thing happened to me with an email that I thought was from a male student.
 I then learned it was a female student and automatically I read it differently.
 Again, this blows my mind because I am a female in STEM and yet I still read it differently.

 And for your child, this won’t just be one instance.
 In those big college classes, every homework, every email and every test, a person will see the name and grade (and judge) the work as female or male.
 Every accomplishment in “paper form”, where there isn’t a picture or the person doesn’t know your child, the work will be seen as male.

 This is why music auditions are blind.
 Once they became blind and the jury could only hear the music but not see the candidate, the likelihood of a female musician being selected increased by 30%.
 So whether we like it or not, we live in a society where stereotypes, especially in talent and education, favor the male population.

 Therefore, I am going to give my daughters as many advantages as I can to complete and follow their dreams.
 The first of which is by giving them boy names.

-Awesome boy (or gender neutral) names for girls
+Awesome boy names for girls (or gender neutral names)

 If I have inspired you to choose a boy name for your girl, or confirmed what you had already decided, then here are some of my favorite boy/gender-neutral names.